liuyan0825/EWMEncouragementRules-IFLS/README.md

 This code generates the dataset “IFLS2000_main.csv” from the original data files “b3a_dl1.dta”, “b3a_tk1.dta”, “b3a_tk2.dta”, “b3b_ba0.dta”, “bk_ar1.dta”, “bk_sc.dta”, “sar.dta”, “schl_e.dta”.

+**Stata code: samplestat.do**

+This code calculates sample averages for the main variables used in the analysis.

 **MATLAB Code: propensity.m**

 This code estimates the propensity score p(X,Z) and trims observations for p(X,Z) to have common support for treated and untreated.
 The coefficients from the logistic regression are saved in "propensity_coefs.mat".
 The trimmed data is saved in "IFLS2000_main_trim.mat".